 - Know who you can talk to if your results aren't what you hoped.
 Teacher at school?
 Local College?
 Helpline?
 Make your plans!

-- Take action now - you don't have to wait: there are plenty of things you can do right now.
+- Explore your options - you don't have to wait: you can find out what's on offer right now.

-If you're thinking about doing an apprenticeship after GCSEs or A Levels, you don't need to wait for your results.
+If you're thinking about doing an apprenticeship after GCSEs or A Levels, you don't need to wait for results before you start looking.
 You can register, research and even apply for some opportunities - look for those accepting predicted grades.

 - Register with the Apprenticeship Finder